 Explaining why HPV screening isn’t necessary for women below 30 even though HPV infections tend to be more common in this age group, Dr Qi said: “At this age, infections with HPV can be easily cleared by one’s own body and doing an HPV test may be unnecessary.”

 “No vaccine prevents all types of HPV that can cause cervical cancer.
-Women are recommended to continue with regular cervical screening,” he explained.
-Besides, he added that preventing cancer is more effective than treating it.
+Women are recommended to continue with regular cervical screening,” she explained.
+Besides, she added that preventing cancer is more effective than treating it.

 WHAT TO EXPECT FROM BOTH TESTS